Event Interfaces

 class MyWorkflow(Workflow):

-def invoke(self, input_event: PublishToTopicEvent) -> List[ConsumeFromTopicEvent]:
+async def invoke(self, input_data: PublishToTopicEvent) -> AsyncGenerator[ConsumeFromTopicEvent, None]:

-"""Execute workflow synchronously."""
+"""Execute workflow asynchronously."""

 # Initialize workflow with input event